codexfi

 Every LLM call (system.transform)

 The [MEMORY] block is rebuilt from the cache and injected into the system prompt.
 This happens on every LLM call, not just the first.
 The block contains structured sections (Project Brief, Architecture, etc.) plus semantically matched memories.
+Because injection happens through the system prompt — not a tool call or conversation turn — it consumes no conversation context tokens.

 Data flow: storage